Art Terms and Definitions — S

 Self Portrait by Vincent van Gogh, 1889

-A portrait an artist makes using himself or herself as the subject, typically drawn or painted from a reflection in a mirror.
-Also, a portrait taken by the photographer of himself, either in a mirror, using a remote release, or with a self-timer.
+Also, refers to a portrait taken by the photographer of him/herself, either in a mirror, using a remote release, or with a self-timer.

 Sepia